 Commercial van services and taxis operate between Grand Junction, Green River, Moab and other destinations.
 For a listing of area shuttle and taxi services, visit discovermoab.com.

 For additional information on transportation options in and around Moab, visit discovermoab.com.

-Getting Around the Park: Most visits to Arches involve traveling by vehicle along the scenic drive, which provides access to many viewpoints and trailheads.
+Most visits to Arches involve traveling by vehicle along the scenic drive, which provides access to many viewpoints and trailheads.
 Some times of year—or even times of day—are far busier than others.
-Check the Traffic & Travel Trips page for suggestions on avoiding the crowds.
+Check the Traffic & Travel Trips page for information on busy times of year.
+Parking lots can be full for much of the day during busy seasons.
 Road construction may cause delays or closures during your visit.